greffly/MeetMe-API-Hack/README.md

 ### Selected Flights:
 ![Selected Flights](selectedFlights.png)

+## Struggles
+* Parsing the JSON was the hardest part of this project for me, as it was nested fairly complexly, and needed to be transformed to be readable.
+The reason price and booking links are not on the site, is the information is nested in another object, linked by a third object, all connected by two different ids.
+At the time of creating this project (about 2 months into JavaScript), this hurdle became too time-consuming to tackle, and has been promoted to "future feature!".
+* Running API calls for 4 different flight legs and having them return information to the correct space on the page was a big hurdle during this project.
+Although I was able to get it working by literally writing 4 different API calls, I have plans to go back and clean this code up so it is one call with 4 different outcomes.

 ## Future Plans
 * Implement up to date price feature.
 * Add autocomplete for airport code and cities, so users don't have to memorize airport codes.